quixote-gd/MyNotebook/readme.md

 ## Purpose
 The purpose of this sample project is to analyze clean architecture.
-I want to understand how the dependancies work and why this pattern makes a project framework dependent and more agile.
+I want to understand how the dependencies work and why this pattern makes a project framework dependent and more agile.

 The project's end goal is to save an web article's text and allow a user to persist highlights and take notes (pretty much pocket).